turingschool/backend-curriculum-site/module3/lessons/seeding_data_efficiently.md

   )
 ```

-Take a second and think about the downsides to this approach?
+What are the downsides to this approach?

 ## Why Seeding Data Efficiently Matters

 * Setting up each record by hand takes quite a bit of time that could be used doing something else
-* You've might have already seen or will see at some point in the future the 300+ line seed file
+* You might have already seen or will see at some point in the future the 300+ line seed file
 * Problems of seeding generally stem from doing too much manual / hard-coded work
 * We should treat our seed file as just another piece of code (aka make it Object Oriented)
 * Use methods as abstractions for common operations